 Krewe of Olympia, Covington – 6pm

 Founded in 1965, this 200-member Krewe is the oldest in St. Tammany.
 Keeping the identity of King Zeus a secret until the parade, members ride on floats, trucks and horses interspersed with marching bands from across the Northshore.
 Starts in front of St. Tammany Parish Justice Center on Columbia St. and follows a route along Hwy 21/Boston St. to Jefferson, 15th, Tyler, W. 23rd and back through downtown again.

 Mystic Krewe of Titans, Slidell – 6:30pm www.kreweoftitans.com

-This men’s nighttime parade is comprised of over 110 members.
+This men’s nighttime parade is comprised of over 100 members.
 In mythology, the Titans were the children of Earth and Heaven and pre-dated later deities such as Zeus.
+The krewe is a family oriented organization who shares in the love for Mardi Gras.
 Follows same route as Slidellians.

 Krewe of Dionysus, Slidell – 1pm www.dionysusofslidell.com